-Pretzels can even seem like a healthy choice.
-After all, they’re baked rather than fried.
+Pretzels can even seem like a healthy choice at times, especially since baked rather than fried.
+They might be better than potato chips, right?
 You can even buy soft pretzels fresh out of the oven.

 Still, we must ask, are pretzels good for you?
 They do have some concerning features, like relying on white flour and being high in carbs.
 Their sodium content isn’t great either.